coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for position statuses</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for position statuses
+To be able to list, create, update and delete reference values for position statuses

 **End business goal:**
 To have appropriate position statuses available to describe a person's position in an organisation (e.g. 'active', 'retired', 'seconded out')